Mr. Le Quang Tu Do shared information at the press conference - Photo: TRAN HUAN

 Regarding the recent rampant online fraud, Mr. Le Quang Tu Do admitted that currently on cyberspace, especially on Facebook, there are many fake accounts impersonating fraudulent businesses in many different forms.

-Faced with this situation, the Department of Radio, Television and Electronic Information together with the Department of Cyber Security and High-Tech Crime Prevention (A05) under the Ministry of Public Security have taken preventive measures, such as using technical blocking measures to block fake accounts for fraud, and raising public awareness.
+Faced with that situation, the Department of Radio, Television and Electronic Information together with the Department of Cyber Security and High-Tech Crime Prevention (A05) under the Ministry of Public Security have taken preventive measures, such as using technical blocking measures to block fake accounts for fraud, and raising public awareness.

 Mr. Tu Do said that recently the Department of Radio, Television and Electronic Information met with representatives of Facebook, YouTube, and TikTok, three social networks with many fake accounts, to ask them to set up AI algorithms to prevent fake fraudulent accounts.